JackBister/logsuck/docs/Plugins.md

 The following aspects of Logsuck can be customized:

+- A new event reader can be added by providing a constructor returning `events.Reader`.
 - A new pipeline step can be added by providing a constructor returning `pipeline.StepDefinition` and using `dig.Group("tasks")`
 - A new task can be added by providing a constructor returning `tasks.Task` and using `dig.Group("tasks")`
 - The configuration repository can be replaced by providing a constructor returning `config.Repository`